Teresa Teng: Mainland China

-Teng's songs were focused on a wide range of issues, most primarily love and human relations—the most lacking elements in mainland culture at the time.
-By the early 1970s, as rates of radio ownership began to increase, especially of cheap and portable transistor models, listening to Teng's music became the primary attraction.
+Teng's songs were centered on a range of subjects, most primarily love and human relations—the most lacking elements in mainland culture at the time.
+By the early 1970s, as rates of radio ownership began to increase, especially of cheap and portable transistor models, listening to Teng's music rose in popularity.
 Author Ah Cheng recalled hearing her music for the first time in 1975 as a sort of excitement and extreme addiction that he and his friends would press their ears to the wooden frame of a shortwave radio only to get her voice heard.
 His account of his internal exile in the mountains of Yunnan is better representative of this phenomenon:Yunnan was endowed with a magnificent geographical gift: you could hardly hear central people's radio, and the newspaper would take days to make its way into the mountains and then be collected at the party's secretary's house, where you could ask him to tear off a strip when you wanted to roll up a cigarette.
-For people who listen to enemy radio, radio from the center or the official newspaper was merely a supplemental reference.
+For people who listened to enemy radio, radio from the center, or the official newspaper was merely a supplemental reference.
 But listening to enemy radio was not about political news so much as entertainment.
 I remember that whenever the Australian national station broadcast a radio play of the Taiwanese film The Story of a Small Town everyone would bring their own radio because the shortwave signal would tend to drift and that way we could cover the entire frequency range and make sure we had continuous sound from at least one receiver at a time.
 The boys and girls sitting around that grass hut would be in tears!
-Especially when Teresa Teng's voice rang out, emotions would rise to a fever pitch – her voice was to die for.In 1977, Teng's popular love song "The Moon Represents My Heart" was released; it became one of the first foreign songs to break into the country.
-Teng's songs over the following decade revolutionized Chinese popular culture, which marked the end of the extremely tight control exercised in the preceding three decades by the communist party over Chinese society and culture.
+Especially when Teresa Teng's voice rang out, emotions would rise to a fever pitch – her voice was to die for.

+The popularity of Teng's music among her listeners marked the birth of China's fan culture.
+Without the technology to communicate, fans organized their own groups of fandom by sharing her tapes or discussing her music together.
+Teng's music fandom is considered the earliest stage of the development of the Chinese pop culture fandom, before which no popular media could be found.
+In 1977, Teng's popular love song "The Moon Represents My Heart" was released; it became one of the first foreign songs to break into the country.
+Her songs over the following decade revolutionized Chinese popular culture, which marked the end of the extremely tight control exercised in the preceding three decades by the communist party over Chinese society and culture.